Dacops/Advent-of-Code/AoC_22/Day_2/README.md

 \end{pmatrix}
 $$

-`Losing is equal to increasing the index of the vector by 2 % 3.`
+`Losing is equal to increasing the index of the vector by 2 % 3.
+Once the vector only has 3 Values we can use -1 % 3 instead.`

 **Drawing:**
 `Given a vector: `